-But can you really MiG weld railroad track?
+But can you MiG weld railroad tracks?

 Can You Mig Weld Railroad Track